 - Consider accelerating your ad placements: this technique is an advantage for the clients that are performing well on PLAs.
 But if you are not sure which products convert then probably, you don’t want to experiment with the strategy.

-- Consider to get involved in the Google Trusted Stores program: Google trusted program aims to help shoppers’ identity on online stores that deliver excellent customer experience.
+- Consider getting involved in the Google Trusted Stores program: Google trusted program aims to help shoppers’ identity on online stores that deliver excellent customer experience.
 It tracks seller metrics like customer complaints and on-time shipping.

 The official launch of the Trusted Stores program was announced at the same time they announced the shift to pay with Google Shopping.
 The merchants that have performed well to earn the Trusted Stores badge are highlighted in organic paid and Google Shopping listing ads.